Michelle Danner: Career

 In 2022, Danner directed Anne Archer in Ticket to the Circus, a one-woman play about the life of Norris Church Mailer.
 The play will be streamed virtually in 2023.

 Danner followed up Ticket to the Circus by producing and directing Miranda's Victim, an American biographical crime drama that depicts the origin of the Miranda warning.
 The film will star Abigail Breslin, Luke Wilson, Andy Garcia and Donald Sutherland, Ryan Phillippe, Kyle MacLachlan, Mireille Enos, Taryn Manning, Emily VanCamp, Enrique Murciano, Brent Sexton, Josh Bowman, and Sebastian Quinn.

+In April 2023 it was announced Danner would be directing the sci-fi action thriller, Helios.